Click Link To Scroll To Topic

-A Will can grant your boss (Executor) the ability to administer your Estate.
+A Pa Last Will can grant your boss (Pa Executor) the ability to administer your Estate.

-With respect to additional traits that your boss should possess (in addition to being able and willing), I have found that your boss (Surrogate) should also be stoic and stro
+With respect to additional traits that your boss should possess (in addition to being able and willing), I have found that your boss (Pa Executor) should also be

 The most common misconception that surrounds a Will is the process called probate and the seemingly universal theme that it should be avoided at all costs.